-Finance receivables of \$76.9 million, including capitalized transaction costs, were acquired during the twelve months ended December 31, 2019, resulting in portfolio growth of \$15.8 million, or 14-per-cent, to \$130.7 million, net of transaction costs, administration fees and allowance for credit loss, from December 31, 2018.
-The acquisition of these receivables was financed through the Partnerships' securitization facilities with their respective funders, for aggregate securitization proceeds of \$81.4 million, resulting in net increase to securitization debt of \$15.6 million, net of cash holdback, during the twelve months ended December 31, 2019.
+Finance receivables of \$29.1 million, including capitalized transaction costs, were acquired during the year ended December 31, 2020.
+The portfolio balance decreased \$25.9 million, or 19.8%, from December 31, 2019, to \$104.8 million.
+The acquisition of receivables during the year was financed through the Partnerships' securitization facilities with their respective funders, for aggregate securitization proceeds of \$31.0 million.
+Securitization debt, net of cash holdback, decreased \$27.5 million or 21.6% during the year ended December 31, 2020.